cyberbotics/webots-doc/guide/programming.md

 1. If you just want to add some 2d text, you can do this by using the function: `wb_supervisor_set_label`.
 This will allow you to put 2d overlay text in front of the 3d simulation.
-Please lookup for the [Supervisor](../reference/supervisor.md) node documentation.
+Please lookup for the [Supervisor API](../reference/supervisor.md) documentation.
 2. If you want to add a small sub-window in front of the 3d graphics, you should consider using the [Display](../reference/display.md) node.
 This will allow you to do 2d vector graphics and text.
 This is also useful for example to display processed camera images.
 Please lookup for the [Display](../reference/display.md) node documentation.
-3. If you want add 3d graphics to the main window, this can be done by using the [Supervisor](../reference/supervisor.md) API.
+3. If you want add 3d graphics to the main window, this can be done by using the [Supervisor API](../reference/supervisor.md).
-The [Supervisor](../reference/supervisor.md) API can be used to create new nodes - meaning that you can create an [IndexedFaceSet](../reference/indexedfaceset.md) or IndexedLineSet and adjust vertex positions or indexing accordingly to create and update the shape you wish to draw in the 3D scene.
+The [Supervisor API](../reference/supervisor.md) can be used to create new nodes - meaning that you can create an [IndexedFaceSet](../reference/indexedfaceset.md) or [IndexedLineSet](../reference/indexedlineset.md) and adjust vertex positions or indexing accordingly to create and update the shape you wish to draw in the 3D scene.

 ### What Does This Mean: "The time step used by controller {...} is not a multiple of WorldInfo.basicTimeStep!"?